tony-aw/broadcast/README.md

-  other languages, such as ‘xtensor’ (‘C++’) or ‘Numpy’ (‘Python’) means that - at some point - one needs to convert between the structure of R to that of the other language, and vice-versa, which wastes precious time and memory. ‘broadcast’ requires no such translations of structures, and thus does not waste precious time and memory.
+  other languages, such as ‘xtensor’ (‘C++’) or ‘Numpy’ (‘Python’) means that - at some point - one needs to convert between the structure of R to that of the other language, and vice-versa, which wastes precious time, memory, and power. ‘broadcast’ requires no such translations of structures, and is therefore much less wasteful.
-- **Ensure consistent behaviour**: Using libraries from other languages also means one cannot always guarantee consistent behaviour of some operations.
+- **Ensure consistent behaviour**: Using libraries from other languages also means one cannot always guarantee consistent behaviour for some operations.
 For example: both ‘Numpy’ and ‘xtensor’ have only limited support for missing values, whereas ‘R’ supports missing values for both atomic and recursive array/vector types (except type of ‘Raw’).
-  Since ‘broadcast’ does not rely on external libraries, it can ensure consistent behaviour.
+  Since ‘broadcast’ does not rely on external libraries, it can ensure behaviour that is consistent with the rest of ‘R’.